Kern County Juvenile Hall Sex Abuse Lawsuit

 How Does the California Youth Authority (CYA) Tie Into These Lawsuits?

 The California Youth Authority (CYA), later renamed the Division of Juvenile Justice (DJJ), operated many of California’s worst juvenile detention centers before it was shut down in 2023.
 While Kern County Juvenile Hall was not part of DJJ, the same culture of abuse and neglect that led to DJJ’s closure is central to the lawsuits against Kern County.
-Many lawsuits argue that Kern County ignored the same warning signs that plagued DJJ facilities for decades.
+The lawsuits allege that Kern County simply ignored the same warning signs that plagued DJJ facilities for decades.

 Was There a Cover-Up of Sexual Abuse at Kern County Juvenile Hall?

-Lawsuits against Kern County suggest a pattern of cover-ups.
-Survivors claim that the Kern County Probation Department ignored multiple complaints about sexual abuse by staff members, including Correctional Officer George Anderson and Officer Shaleah Ryman, who were later arrested.
-The county’s failure to act could make them liable for triple damages under California law if a court determines they engaged in a deliberate cover-up.
+We think there was a cover-up of sorts.
+The Kern County Probation Department ignored multiple complaints about sexual abuse by staff members, including Correctional Officer George Anderson and Officer Shaleah Ryman, who were later arrested.
+Again, the county’s failure to act could make it liable for triple damages under California law if a court determines it engaged in a deliberate cover-up.

 What Should I Do If I Want to File a Lawsuit?

-If you were sexually abused at Kern County Juvenile Hall, you should speak with a lawyer who focuses on juvenile detention center sexual abuse lawsuits, gather any evidence (including medical records, journal entries, emails, or testimony from others who may have witnessed the abuse), and file a claim as soon as possible, even if you’re unsure whether the statute of limitations applies to you.
+If you were sexually abused at Kern County Juvenile Hall, you should speak with a lawyer who focuses on juvenile detention center sexual abuse lawsuits, gather any evidence (including medical records, journal entries, emails, or testimony from others who may have witnessed the abuse), and file a claim as soon as possible.
+You are always better served by bringing a claim sooner rather than later.
 Legal deadlines are complicated, and delays can hurt your case, so getting an attorney involved early is critical.

 Are There Any Upcoming Settlement Payouts in the Kern County Juvenile Hall Lawsuits?

-While no mass settlement has been publicly announced, many believe that a global settlement could happen soon, similar to what has occurred in other juvenile facility sex abuse cases.
+While no mass settlement has been publicly announced yet, our lawyers believe that a global settlement could happen soon, similar to what has occurred in other juvenile facility sex abuse cases.
 If you are considering a claim, you do not want to be left out when settlements are negotiated.
-You are better served having the option to settle than trying to get in after the deadline.
+You are better served by having the option to settle than trying to get in after the deadline.

 How Do I Prove My Claim If I Was Abused at Kern County Juvenile Hall?